tushar-asodariya/linux-battery-notifier/README.md

 # linux-battery-notifier
-Sends notification when battery is above 95 to unplug the AC adapter and when battery is below 20 to plug-in AC adapter again.
+Sends notification when battery is above 95 to unplug the AC adapter and when battery is at 30, 40 and below 20 to plug-in AC adapter again.

 ## Steps to run this